IBIS vs OIS vs EIS Camera Stabilization – A Comparison Breakdown

 Panasonic Lumix 12 35mm ii on GH5

-A lens like the Panasonic Lumix 12-35mm f/2.8 II comes with Power O.I.S. and it can work in tandem with the IBIS found in the Panasonic GH5.
+A lens like the Panasonic Lumix 12-35mm f/2.8 II comes with Power O.I.S., which can work with the IBIS found in the Panasonic GH5.

-Not only this, but when you look through the viewfinder on a mirrorless camera or at the LCD-screen, the image you see is the stabilized version.
-In other words, what you see, is what you get.
+Also, when you look through the viewfinder on a mirrorless camera or at the LCD screen, the image you see is the stabilized version.
+In other words, what you see is what you get.

 • Canon: Image Stabilization (IS)